GeertvanGeest/addbioschemas/README.md

 ## Usage

-### Option1: add the bioschemas file name to the markdown file
+### Option 1: add the bioschemas file name to the markdown file

 Simply add `[add-bioschemas file='path/to/yaml/metadata.yaml']` to the markdown file where you want to add the bioschemas.
 This method supports multiple metadata files.